12th september // tokyo story

 We like to think that a visit to us is much more than a trip to a soul-less multiplex.
 We encourage our members and guests to enjoy the whole night out with a drink in the bar and maybe discuss the film or just meet their friends.

-Manchester & Salford Film Society was established in 1930 and is the longest running film society in Britain, and a founder member of the British Federation of Film Societies (now Cinema for All).
+Manchester & Salford Film Society was established in 1930 and is the longest running film society in Britain, and a founder member of the British Federation of Film Societies (now Cinema For All).
 The society screens the best of contemporary world cinema and classic movies, on Saturday evenings throughout the year, at the Altrincham Little Theatre.

 We have excellent facilities, now updated to 21C Digital Standard with a large projection screen.
 But the Film Society is more than somewhere to watch movies.
 It’s a friendly, welcoming club where members socialise and meet friends.
 All the films are chosen by our members.